fergusch/simhub-simple-display/README.md

 ![](display.png)

-<small>\*The free version of SimHub has a 10Hz cap on the refresh rate of displays, but that should be enough for this one to update in basically real time.
-If you're having refresh rate issues with this display, don't be tempted to purchase the full version - troubleshoot elsewhere first.</small>
+<sup>\*The free version of SimHub has a 10Hz cap on the refresh rate of displays, but that should be enough for this one to update in basically real time.
+If you're having refresh rate issues with this display, don't be tempted to purchase the full version - troubleshoot elsewhere first.</sup>

 ### Contents
 - [Setup](#setup)